Program Schedule and Didactic Offerings

 PGY-5: Chief year

-- Otherwise same as PGY-4 year
+- Call responsibilities are the same as PGY-4 year

 Every Wed AM there is protected time for didactic education: